The Matrix: Cultural impact

 The Matrix was also influential for its impact on superhero films.
 John Kenneth Muir in The Encyclopedia of Superheroes on Film and Television called the film a "revolutionary" reimagination of movie visuals, paving the way for the visuals of later superhero films, and credits it with helping to "make comic-book superheroes hip" and effectively demonstrating the concept of "faster than a speeding bullet" with its bullet time effect.
 Adam Sternbergh of Vulture.com credits The Matrix with reinventing and setting the template for modern superhero blockbusters, and inspiring the superhero renaissance in the early 21st century.

+One popular quote, "Guns.
+Lots of guns," spoken by Neo near the climax of the film, was incorporated into John Wick: Chapter 3 – Parabellum as a line spoken by protagonist John Wick, also played by Reeves.
+The line was considered for use by screenwriters Patrick Casey and Josh Miller in the film Sonic the Hedgehog 3, which starred Reeves as the voice of Shadow the Hedgehog, but it was ultimately cut from that film's final script.

 Modern reception

 In 2001, The Matrix placed 66th in the American Film Institute's "100 Years...100 Thrills" list.
 In 2007, Entertainment Weekly called The Matrix the best science-fiction piece of media for the past 25 years.
 In 2009, the film was ranked 39th on Empires reader-, actor- and critic-voted list of "The 500 Greatest Movies of All Time".
 The Matrix was voted as the fourth best science fiction film in the 2011 list Best in Film: The Greatest Movies of Our Time, based on a poll conducted by ABC and People.
 In 2012, the film was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant."